Why Fashion Expert Tan France Nearly Turned Down 'Queer Eye'

 Your purchase helps support NPR programming.
 How?

-On growing up Pakistani in the U.K., and being bullied as a kid
+On growing up Pakistani in the U.K. and being bullied as a kid

-At the age of five or six, when you get hit for your skin color, it makes no sense, because you don't see that as a problem.
-Violence was ever-present in my life.
-That was something I never escaped, I just saw it as normal. ...
-I remember saying this to my husband, that I was never bullied as a kid, and then I would talk about my childhood and he was like, "You've said you haven't been bullied but that absolutely is bullying!"
+At the age of 5 or 6, when you get hit for your skin color, it makes no sense, because you don't see that as a problem.
+Violence was ever present in my life.
+That was something I never escaped.
+I just saw it as normal. ...
+I remember saying this to my husband, that I was never bullied as a kid, and then I would talk about my childhood and he was like, "You've said you haven't been bullied, but that absolutely is bullying!"
 The strange thing is, we never saw it as bullying.
 It was just a matter of fact. ...
-I don't think anyone ever noticed [I was gay], I think that they were just so consumed with my color that they just seemed to lose sight of the fact that I was also homosexual.
+I don't think anyone ever noticed [I was gay].
+I think that they were just so consumed with my color that they just seemed to lose sight of the fact that I was also homosexual.

 On being exposed to fashion at a young age because his grandfather owned a denim factory